Moral Overconfidence (Mark 14:66-72)

 And that’s just what happens with Peter.
 Verse 70 tells us that Peter denied it again.
 He failed the test when few were looking.
 Now he fails the test when more are looking.

 But then comes the third and final test.
 Verse 70 says, “And after a little while the bystanders again said to Peter, ‘Certainly you are one of them, for you are a Galilean.’”
-When I travel to the States, depending where I go, people comment on my Canadian accent.
+When I travel to the States, depending on where I go, people comment on my Canadian accent.
 They sometimes get a little silly saying that Canadians say “a boot” instead of about.
 I’ve never heard a Canadian ever say a boot.
 But it’s clear that my accent gives me away.
 People know that I’m from Canada.
 And the same happens with Peter.
 They can tell he’s from Galilee, and they put together that he must be one of Jesus’ followers.

 Look at how Peter reacts: “But he began to invoke a curse on himself and to swear, ‘I do not know this man of whom you speak’” (Mark 14:71).
 Peter loses it.
 He completely denies even knowing Jesus.
 At this point, he’s completely and utterly blown his trail.
 Jesus has remained faithful in his trial, but Peter has failed his own trial spectacularly.